Animation / Armen Film Animated Shorts

 by Hovhannes Tumanyan.
 A village had no woodcutting tools and people were getting firewood in most primitive ways — using their hands and teeth.
 A passing woodcutter gave them an axe.
 But the villagers didn't know how to use it, maimed themselves and destroyed their village.

-- Amusing Injuries: Like an axe wedged in a man's scull.
+- Amusing Injuries: Like an axe wedged in a man's skull.
 The man is still alive and doesn't even feel much pain.

 - And I Must Scream: People frozen inside ice blocks seem to be alive and waiting for spring to thaw them.
 Well, still better than frozen to death.